Nooorrrr/Nooorrrr/README.md

 <h1 > 👋 Hey there ! </h1>

 <p>
-  I'm Batman, or as people call me by my cover up name, Noor Benhaddya a 19 year old Usthb survivor (cyber security student) and an upcoming developper intrested in web3
+  I'm Noor Benhaddya a 20 year old Usthb survivor (cyber security student) and an upcoming developper intrested in mobile and web3
 </p>

-### 🌟 Fun Facts

-- Nwadri 5dora
-- I hate mushrooms

 ### 📫 Get in Touch